-9.3.5 At the time of publication of the Draft Local Plan, a number of sites in East Reading had planning permission for ten or more dwellings or more than 1,000 sq m of employment development.
+9.3.6 At the time of publication of the Draft Local Plan, a number of sites in East Reading had planning permission for ten or more dwellings or more than 1,000 sq m of employment development.
 There is not considered to be a need to identify most of these sites within a policy, as the permission establishes the principle of the development.
 Any future applications on these sites will be acceptable where they are substantially the same as the existing permission.
 Applications for developments will need to be considered against policies in the plan, in particular whether it would adversely impact the likelihood of meeting Reading's identified development needs.

-Site App ref Summary of development Royal Berkshire Hospital, London Road Various Additional hospital floorspace outstanding under existing outline permissions University of Reading, The Chancellers Way & Shinfield Road 100726 Development of 151-bed hotel and conference centre 84 Watlington Street 111073 Extension and conversion of pub for 10 dwellings (under construction) Wells Hall, Upper Redlands Road 121820, 140428 Redevelopment of halls of residence for 34 dwellings (under construction) Reading School, Erleigh Road 141324 Development of new science block (under construction) 252 Kings Road 141986 Change of use and extension of offices to student accommodation Princes House, 73a London Road 150685 Change of use of offices to 26 dwellings University of Reading, London Road 150730 Conversion of existing buildings to 53 dwellings (under construction) 40 Silver Street 150885 Development for 14 dwellings 1a Upper Redlands Road 150890 Development of 10 dwellings Land adjacent to 17 Craven Road 160256 Development for new medical centre 106
+Site App ref Summary of development Royal Berkshire Hospital, London Road Various Additional hospital floorspace outstanding under existing outline permissions University of Reading, The Chancellers Way & Shinfield Road 100726 Development of 151-bed hotel and conference centre 84 Watlington Street 111073 Extension and conversion of pub for 10 dwellings (under construction) Wells Hall, Upper Redlands Road 121820, 140428 Redevelopment of halls of residence for 34 dwellings (under construction) 252 Kings Road 141986 Change of use and extension of offices to student accommodation (under construction) Princes House, 73a London Road 150685 Change of use of offices to 26 dwellings University of Reading, London Road 150730 Conversion of existing buildings to 53 dwellings (under construction) 40 Silver Street 150885 Development for 14 dwellings 1a Upper Redlands Road 150890 Development of 10 dwellings (under construction) 35 Christchurch Road 151034 Conversion of house in multiple occupation into 10 dwellings